lee0c/lee0c.github.io/_posts/2026/2026-01-07-intro-to-git.md

 # so 10 => 1 second
 git config --global help.autocorrect 10

+# skip this one if you installed git for windows
 # the default branch name is "master" due to older computer terminology
 # older language used to explain some computing relationships as master/slave
 # some people consider this outdated and harmful, so "main" is a more common these days